Your salmon supplier

 MONITORING

 The fish behaviour is monitored daily from the surface as well as from cameras on different depths inside the pen, and actions is taken if unnormal behaviour is seen.
-Both depth distribution, swimming patterns and feeding are elements important to assess the welfare, and key parameters are registered.
-We utilize a scientifically recognized method for welfare scoring , using a protocol where elements scored and registered include environment, population parameters, and individual traits including several external traits on e.g. skin, finns and head status.
+Depth distribution, swimming patterns, eventual aggression, and feeding are elements important to assess the welfare, and key parameters are registered.
+We utilize a scientifically recognized method for welfare scoring, using a protocol where elements scored and registered include environment, population parameters, and individual traits including several external traits on e.g. skin, fins and head status.
+Also, eventual deformities are registered and managed.

 The feed